Graybody factors and absorption cross-sections of non-exchange black holes in Instein-coupled scalar fields: Introduction

 A correspondence between quasinormal modes and grey-body factors has been identified, due to the fact that both quantities are derived from the same underlying wave equation, despite their different boundary conditions and physical interpretations.
-Studies have revealed that an explicit analytical relation connects them in the high-frequency regime\cite{okabayashi2024greybody,oshita2023greybody,oshita2023thermal}.
-In the case of spherically symmetric and asymptotically flat black holes, a correspondence between quasinormal modes and grey-body factors has been established in the eikonal limit \cite{konoplya2024correspondence}.
-Moreover, this relationship has been extended to axisymmetric black holes \cite{konoplya2025correspondence} and wormholes \cite{bolokhov2025correspondence} .
-The theoretical foundation for this correspondence is provided by the WKB approximation method, which produces highly accurate results under the eikonal limit.
+Studies have revealed that an explicit analytical relation connects them in the high-frequency regime \cite{okabayashi2024greybody,oshita2023greybody,oshita2023thermal}.
+In the case of spherically symmetric and asymptotically flat black holes, a correspondence between quasinormal modes and grey-body factors has been established in the eikonal limit \cite{konoplya2024correspondence}. { Moreover, this correspondence has been extended to axisymmetric black holes \cite{konoplya2025correspondence} and wormholes \cite{bolokhov2025correspondence}, and its accuracy has been further verified across a broad range of gravitational backgrounds, including Einstein–Euler–Heisenberg (EEH) theory \cite{malik_grey-body_2025}, asymptotically de Sitter spacetimes \cite{malik2025correspondence}, and black holes in modified gravity or quantum-corrected spacetimes \cite{lutfuoglu2025black,lutfuoglu2026long}.}The theoretical foundation for this correspondence is provided by the WKB approximation method, which produces highly accurate results under the eikonal limit. { Compared to quasinormal modes, grey-body factors exhibit remarkable robustness against small deformations of the background spacetime.
+Konoplya \& Pappas \cite{konoplya_dirty_2025} demonstrated that deformations induced by near-horizon quantum effects or far-field astrophysical environments only lead to weak corrections (with maximum deviations below 1\%) to low-frequency grey-body factors, whereas the frequencies and damping rates of high-overtone quasinormal modes can deviate by tens of percent.
+Rosato et al. \cite{rosato_ringdown_2024} further verified by introducing Pöschl–Teller perturbations to the Schwarzschild effective potential that, even when the quasinormal mode spectrum is strongly distorted, grey-body factor deviations remain at linear order $O(\epsilon)$ and decrease as the perturbation moves away from the potential peak.
+The grey-body factor thus maintains stability and serves as a reliable characterization of the high-frequency amplitude in gravitational-wave ringdown.}